EasyFarm/EasyFarm/README.md

 * Resource Files (Optional)
 * [Microsoft .NET Framework 4.5](https://www.microsoft.com/en-US/Download/details.aspx?id=30653)
 * [Visual C++ Redistributable Packages for Visual Studio 2013]
+* [Visual C++ Redistributable Packages for Visual Studio 2015]
+*
     *Use the tool provided by EliteMMO to check for missing packages: http://www.elitemmonetwork.com/forums/viewtopic.php?f=28&t=329*

-    *Make sure your using the X86 version of the Visual Studio 2013 C++ Redistributable even if you have a 64 bit operating system.*
+    *Make sure your using the X86 version of the Visual Studio C++ Redistributables even if you have a 64 bit operating system.*

 #### Tutorials
 Visit the [tutorials](https://github.com/EasyFarm/EasyFarm/blob/master/Documentation/readme.md) page for more information on setting up the program.